JMRI/contributors/migration-plan.md

 5. Migrate website-old
 6. Migrate website-legal

 In all cases, a migration is a svn2git run, create github repo, copy .gitignore from JMRI-test repo to new repo, git push trunk/master to new repo.
-For JMRI only, I have to sed in new checksums for four commits.
+For JMRI only, have to sed in new checksums for four commits to correct problems in SF.net repository.

 ## 19 or 20 SEP
+1. Update "get code" pages on web site from SVN to Git, including instructions on using Pull Request mechanism
-Publish notice of completed migration from SVN to GitHub to developer’s and user’s groups.
-Include (or follow up with) instructions on using Pull Request mechanism and migrating working copies.
+2. Publish notice of completed migration from SVN to GitHub to developer’s and user’s groups, including instructions for migrating working copies.

 ## 20-25 SEP
-Get builds.jmri.org working to pull from GitHub instead of SourceForge (continue to publish website to current location).
+1. Get builds.jmri.org working to pull from GitHub instead of SourceForge (continue to publish website to current location).
+2. Once builds.jmri.org is building development releases, debug the release procedure by building a 4.1.3 release.
+3. Support people getting started with their own development